"That is a great deal of meaning to put into such a short name."

 - X-Wing Series: According to Tal'dira, the name Wedge Antilles sounds a lot like "one so foul as to induce vomiting in a rancor" in Twi'leki.
 He pronounces it Wedgan'tilles instead.

 Live Action TV

-- In an episode of Thirty Rock, Jack discovers that Liz can speak German.
+- In an episode of 30 Rock, Jack discovers that Liz can speak German.
 When he asks her in German whether Jenna was trying to hit on the last in the Hanover royal line, her really long answer is translated in subtitles to "Yeah."

 - This used to be a Running Gag on the Australian TV comedy series Fast Forward (later Full Frontal) whenever they'd spoof the multicultural TV channel SBS.
 Either a long stream of gibberish that went on and on would be translated as "Yes", or a single word in the made-up foreign language would lead to an endless stream of subtitles.

-- In She Spies, a show that likes dragging jokes out, D.D. is teaching English to Finnish workers.
+- In She Spies, a show that likes dragging jokes out, D.D. is teaching English to Icelandic workers.
 One of them offers her some flowers, and says "D'boi".
 The translation is an awfully long sentence expressing his love and gratitude towards her for teaching him, and later develops into a hint of romantic feelings for her, ending on a sad note about how she would never love him back.
 She explains that she just wants to be friends, and asks if he can't understand that.
 He answers in a long sentence, the translation of which is "no".